TheOnlyZac/sly1/README.md

 Clone the repo and open Visual Studio.
 Click `File > Open > CMake...` and open the file `CMakeLists.txt` in the main project folder.
 To build and run the main test program, set your startup item to `main.exe`.

-#### Tests

-Build the solution with `Build > Build All` and the tests should appear in the Test Explorer window.
+For testing, build the solution with `Build > Build All` and the tests should appear in the Test Explorer window.
 After running a test, the results will show in the Test Explorer and the Output window.

 ### Windows/Unix - MSYS2 MINGW64/UCRT64 - GNU/Linux